The Mediator pattern is a behavioral design pattern.

 duckButton.didPress()

-Many articles on user interface architecture with a user interface describe the MVC pattern and derivatives.
-The model is used to work with business logic data, a view or view shows information to the user in the interface / provides user interaction, the controller is a mediator providing interaction between the system components.
+Many articles devoted to the architecture of applications with a user interface describe the MVC pattern and its derivatives.
+The model is used to work with business logic data, the view or presentation shows information to the user in the interface/provides interaction with the user, the controller is a mediator providing interaction between system components.